AlehKliauzo/ruckzuck-wiki/RuckZuck-Test-Bot-running-in-Win10-SandBox.md

 * Windows 10 (>= 1903) with SandBox-Feature enabled:  `Enable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -Online`

 # Things to know
+* Do not run the RZ.Bot in an Environment with a local RuckZuck Server.
+The goal is to detect broken links etc. and this will not happen if a local Server is involved.
 * The Tool will not start if there is any other Software installed, so you need a clean machine!
 * The Tool will stop after running for more than 6 hours.
 * The Queue may contains software which is already updated.